AlexandarKostov/RaceGame_JS/README.md

-## Aleksandar Kostov all challenges and exercises of FullStuck-WebDevelopment
+## Aleksandar Kostov

+Race Car game using JQuery when you click on button Race cars start racing and we have randomly everytime a winner.
+Also we have start over button when restart the whole game!